DEVBOX10/ScriptBox99/README.md

 - 💬 About me ...
 You can just call me Max.
 I am a C# developer.
 - 📫 How to reach me: ... maxscript99@gmail.com
 - 🔭 I’m currently focusing on ...
 Blazor for web, mobile, hybrid app now.
+- I made and I'm making a few Blazor app for productivity tools and more.
-- 🌱 I’m currently learning ...
-Blazor, Container, MachineLearning and so on.
+- 🌱 I’m learning ...
+Container, MachineLearning and so on.
 - I am transitioning to consumer oriented services now.
 - From the front-end to the back-end I designed and developed couple of systems for years.
 - So I have learned a lot while I designed and developed all system levels for each stack.